-- rules applicable to SOEs will put SOEs and private commercial transactions (sales and purchases with a profit making objective). - Unlimited guarantees (in amount or duration) are Transparency: Parties can request information on a case-by-case basis on corporate structures and finances of the companies. - treat SOEs and private enterprises in the same way non-discriminatory manner.
+rules applicable to SOEs will put SOEs and private commercial transactions (sales and purchases with a profit making objective).

+a case-by-case basis on corporate structures and finances of the companies.

+treat SOEs and private enterprises in the same way non-discriminatory manner.

-Public services are fully safeguarded under the agreement and nothing in the SOE chapter will affect million SDR (around €242 million in October 2018) has been agreed.
+million SDR (around €242 million in October 2018) has been agreed.
 Moreover, the rules will apply also to sub-A very ambitious and high level agreement on SOEs has central levels of government five years after the entry